BennyF25/Intelinux/README.md

 * TWC/WeatherScan themed
 * Update data on a timely schedule (like 30m to a few hours)
 * More products like Airport Conditions, Health, Golf, Garden, Ski, Beach, Travel, Traffic, and International (+ some more possibly?)
-* Lightweight Raspberry Pi distro, can be able to convert legacy TWC weather detectors into a weather data source
 * Severe Weather Mode
 * Easy to use Settings interface
 * Seamless updates (reboot at night if necesarry)